 The 56 kW battery pack is capable of powering the Sonata Hybrid up to a top speed of 75 mph without the aid of the gasoline engine, however its range in electric mode is limited.

 Inside, the sedan features a shapely dashboard that echoes the exterior design and a special instrument cluster with eco-display options that helps the driver achieve the highest possible gas mileage.

 The Sonata Hybrid is offered with Hyundai's Blue Link telematics service, which can be spec'd to provide voice text messaging, point-of-interest web search and download, and automatic collision notification in addition to traffic, weather, restaurant and nearby gas station information.
 A dedicated application can transform a compatible smartphone into a remote control that can be used to turn the car on and off, turn on the rear defroster or set the climate control settings, functions that owners in cold climates will be sure to appreciate.

 The Sonata Hybrid offers seating for up to five passengers and 13.3 cubic feet of cargo space.

 Trim Level Breakdown

-Every Sonata Hybrid model comes standard with dual front, front side and side curtain airbags in addition to traction and stability control systems, active front head restrains, electronic brake-force distribution and brake assist.
+Every Sonata Hybrid model comes standard with dual front, front side and side curtain airbags in addition to traction and stability control systems, active front head restraints, a rear-view camera, electronic brake-force distribution and brake assist.

-The Sonata Hybrid can be cross-shopped against the 47-mpg Ford Fusion Hybrid and the proven Toyota Camry Hybrid.
+The Sonata Hybrid can be cross-shopped against a large number of gasoline-electric mid-sizers including the Ford Fusion Hybrid, the Toyota Camry Hybrid and the Honda Accord Hybrid.